Men's health physician

 • Side effects of certain medications.

-When these factors are identified and treated, male sexual dysfunction often improves along with energy, mood, and overall health.
+When these factors are identified and treated, persistent erectile dysfunction often improves along with energy, mood, and overall health.

 What Is PulseWAVE Rx Acoustic Wave Therapy for ED?

 Research on low-intensity shockwave-style treatments suggests that they help the body create new blood vessels, clear small plaque deposits, and improve blood flow.
+An early study indexed by the National Institutes of Health describes this as a novel modality for ED that triggers biological changes in the treated tissue.
 For men whose ED is mainly vascular, this can translate into stronger and more spontaneous erections over time.

-During acoustic wave therapy for ED, most men describe the feeling as tapping or mild pressure rather than pain.
+Most men describe the feeling as tapping or mild pressure rather than pain.
 Sessions are done in-office, usually in under an hour, and you can go back to your normal day afterward.
+Published safety reviews are reassuring as well, since a research summary hosted by the National Institutes of Health reports that this therapy is generally safe with few and minor side effects, such as brief, mild discomfort.

-Compared with pills or injections, PulseWAVE Rx for erectile dysfunction offers some potential advantages:
+Compared with pills or injections, this focused shockwave approach to erectile dysfunction offers some potential advantages:

 • No needles or surgical cuts.